gitWilber/Automated-Attachment-Email/README.md

 - Simple Mail Transfer Protocol (SMTP)

-    Implemented the utilization of the SMTP library to facilitate seamless email transmission to any internet-connected machine equipped with an SMTP listener daemon.
+    Implemented the utilization of the SMTP library to send emails to any internet-connected machine equipped with an SMTP listener daemon.

+- OS Module

+  Utilizing the OS Module, I have successfully implemented a mechanism to retrieve my Gmail credentials, which are stored as environment variables on my local system.
+These credentials encompass my email address as well as my password.

 ## To Do